Norwood Colonial Boys Fife & Drum Corps

 Norwood Colonial Boys FDC is an Irish-American fife and drum corps based in Norwood, MA.
 It was founded in 1953 after the dissolution of the Saint Catherine of Siena fife and drum corps in Norwood, MA.
 The corps has marched in parades around the world playing from a repertoire of traditional Irish songs and historical American tunes, often from the Revolutionary and Civil War eras.
-The current head of the Board of Directors is Jim Grover.
+The current head of the Board of Directors is John Faherty.

 The Colonial Boys were charter members of The Company of Fifers and Drummers and hosted the first National Muster of The Company of Fifers and Drummers in May, 1972.

 Uniform & Equipment

 Their uniform consists of black jacket with gold lining, black tricorne hat with gold lining, white pants, jabot, and black gaiters with gold buttons.

 The design of the current uniform is made to keep in line with the look of the original uniforms from 1953.
 Far from being an attempt to accurately depict 18th century clothing, the first uniforms of the Colonial Boys were made up of old WWII U.S. Navy uniforms.
 The sleeves of jackets were cut off and had buttons sewn on to be made as gaiters, and a yellow lining was added to everything.
 This was done because once the Saint Catherine's Fife and Drum Corps was disbanded, the members had no uniforms to use when they decided to continue marching as an independent group.
 The mothers of the boys and other women in Norwood's Irish community made the outfits with what they had readily available, and thus the iconic uniform was born.
 The drum major, who stands behind the Color Guard and in front of the Fife section, wears a three-piece green uniform including a jacket with tales.

 The Norwood Colonial Boys play on wooden fifes, with many being simple one-piece fifes.
 The drummers are majority snare drummers, with several bass drummers who march in the rear.
 All of the drums are rope drums.
 The drum major is equipped with a mace.
 The Color Guard, who lead the unit when in parade formation, always carry the American and Irish flags in each and every parade.
 Beyond that, the Gadsden flag is often carried, along with the Erin go Bragh flag, Bunker Hill flag, a shamrock flag, the Norwood Colonial Boys flag, Town of Norwood flag, and the Hawaiian state flag.
 In addition, an honor guardsman armed with a 6-foot long pike often marches to the right of the American flag.